Europe's Beating Cancer Plan

 European Parliament Calls for Continued EU Action to Fight Cancer

-The European Parliament has adopted a resolution calling for a dedicated health budget and full implementation of Europe’s Beating Cancer Plan through 2034.
-This signals sustained political momentum for harmonized EU health standards, potentially impacting carcinogen regulations and pharmaceutical market access.
+The European Parliament has adopted a resolution calling for a dedicated health budget and the full implementation of Europe’s Beating Cancer Plan through 2034.
+This signals sustained political momentum for harmonized EU health standards, likely impacting future carcinogen regulations and pharmaceutical market access.

 europarl.europa.euEuropean UnionEuropean Union